techidaily/site-win11-tips/source/_posts/decode-fn-key-operations-in-modern-windows-pcs.md

  You can also change the hardware settings of your computer via the BIOS settings.
 Here is how you can lock or unlock the Fn key via BIOS:

-1. Access the Recovery menu of Windows (see our guide on the[Windows Recovery Environment](https://www.makeuseof.com/windows-recovery-environment-explanation/) for more information).
+1. Access the Recovery menu of Windows (see our guide on the [Windows Recovery Environment](https://www.makeuseof.com/windows-recovery-environment-explanation/) for more information).
 2. Head over to**Troubleshoot** and click on**Advanced Options** .
 ![Advanced options](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/05/win10-troubleshoot-advanced-options-1.jpg)
 3. Click on**UEFI Firmware Settings** and hit**Restart** .